 New health regulations for entry into Switzerland by air

-- The Federal Office of Public Health (FOPH) has drawn up recommendations for traveling and a list of regions presenting a risk, which it updates regularly.
-Since 29.10.2020, the Kingdom of Morocco is no longer on this list.
-Travelers entering Switzerland from Morocco should no longer go into quarantine.
-This list is subject to change by the Federal Council and should be consulted before each trip.
+- The Federal Office of Public Health (FOPH) has drawn up a list of regions and countries at risk, which it updates regularly.
+People coming from Morocco do not currently have to go through quarantine.
+This list can be modified by the Federal Council and must be consulted before each trip.

 Information on the situation in Morocco

-- On 20 March 2020, a state of health emergency was declared.
-It is in force until 10 June 2021.
-The wearing of masks outside has been compulsory since 7 April 2020, and any offender is liable to one to three months' imprisonment and a fine.
+- On March 20, 2020, a state of health emergency was declared.
+It is in effect until September 10, 2021.
+Wearing masks outdoors has been mandatory since April 7, 2020, and any violator is subject to penalties of one to three months in prison and a fine.